Graceful shutdown and zero downtime deployments in Kubernetes

 Kubernetes is still routing traffic to the IP address, but the Pod is no longer there.

-Ideally, Kubernetes should wait for all components in the cluster to have an updated list of endpoints before the Pod is deleted.
+Ideally, Kubernetes should wait for all cluster components to have an updated list of endpoints before deleting the pod.

 But Kubernetes doesn't work like that.